Karyaustuncelik/DSA_210_TermProject/README.md

 How I Looked Into the Data

-Using Python and tools like `pandas`, `matplotlib`, and `seaborn`, I explored the patterns in my daily habits.
+Using Python and tools like pandas, matplotlib, and seaborn, I explored the patterns in my daily habits.
 I didn’t want to just guess what worked — I wanted to visualize it.

 Here’s what I included in my analysis:
 - Basic descriptive statistics